bChris6/chrislopez-usdc-2024/brainstorming.md

 2. Have a function that runs through each content section and runs the function I made in #1 and if it returns true it will append an object with the Page, Line to an array of objects
 3. Have a function that simplifies #2, it takes in page number, ISBN, and Line and gives out a result object.
     It will be similar to this https://stackoverflow.com/questions/43709433/can-i-create-an-object-without-a-name-in-js
+4. Run #2 as many times as I need for each book object in my starting array.
+And get an array of processed book objects.
-4. Grab that array when #2 finishes running and have a builder helper function that takes in the array of results and the search term and appends them together.
-(I need to take into consideration what to do if the results is empty.
-If the result is empty I might just not change it but just make something like this result "Results":[])
+5. Grab that array when #4 finishes running and have a builder helper function that takes in the array of processed book objects and appends them together into a final result.